jianlan4039/material-design-react/README.md

 The project is actively maintained and new features are regularly added.
 We use JetBrains tools for development, and a free open-source license would greatly assist in continuing to maintain and improve this project.

-This project is open-source and non-commercial.
-All code is freely available for public use and contribution.